 Crash-ride cymbals are very fun to play, and they help to create a more comfortable, streamlined setup.
 They are particularly great for louder styles of music, where crash-riding is a distinctive part of the drumming style.

-In this guide, we’ll take a look at the best crash ride cymbals to add to your drum set.
-I’ve compared performance, sound, quality, and cost to give you my top recommendations.
+In this guide, we’ll look at the best crash-ride cymbals to incorporate within your drum set.
+I’ve compared their sonic characteristics across different areas of performance, as well as cost, to give you my top recommendations.

 The Zildjian K crash ride is articulate and responsive.
 It truly has an array of beautiful sonic characteristics and a medium-low pitch that is perfectly balanced.

 The K range of cymbals is Zildjian’s flagship range of professional B20 bronze cymbals that have dark and complex sound characteristics.

 They are musical, versatile and some of the finest musical instruments in modern music.

 - B20 bronze alloy

 - Exceptional sound qualities

 - The best crash ride cymbal for all musical styles

 - Premium price tag